 Reporting is yet another arena in which the tasks management tool is of immense help to project managers and team leaders.
 The tool can bring you more than a dozen reports.

 Different types of projects make different types of reports ideal.
-The large number of reporting formats becomes crucial in this context.
-They help project managers and team leaders gain the necessary insights about the performance of their teams.
-Even better, they could get these insights in real time even as a project is under progress.
+A large number of reporting formats becomes crucial in this context.
+They help project managers and team leaders gain the necessary insights into the performance of their teams.
+Even better, they could get these insights in real-time even as a project is in progress.

 The types of reports you get in this tasks management tool include sprint reports, version reports, burndown charts, burnup charts and more.
 Many of these reports are well suited for agile project management since the reports are formatted to match the requirements of agile projects.

 Such a demand is to be expected in the field of project management tools as well.
 The makers of Jeera seem to have anticipated it.
-For the tasks management tool allows for high level of customization.
+The tasks management tool allows for a high level of customization.

 For instance, you could create visual depictions of processes according to your requirements using the custom workflows feature.
 But it’s not just the workflows that could be customized in the tasks management tool.
 Other elements like scrum boards and reports could also be customized.

 Further, software developers could develop custom filters in Jira by using the Jira Query language.
 Another related point is that the tool could be integrated with over 3,000 third-party apps.
 This enables another level of customization, whereby you could make the software function precisely the way you want to with these integrations.